 FAT IN THE HUMAN DIET

-About 2.5 million years ago, from the genus Australopithecus, humans went one way, apes another.
-Interestingly, that same time period of 2.5 million years ago corresponds with the first use of stone tools.
+Stone tools and fat.
 What does a chunk of granite have to do with fat?
 That sediment allowed us protection while we scavenged what apex predators (predators at the top of a food chain that are not preyed upon by other animals) killed.
 The stone also provided a means to crush skulls and long bones to access FAT!
 There is disagreement among those I consider authorities about how much fat we evolved eating.
 Some would say heaps of it, others a more moderate amount.
 Although marbled meat is unheard of in nature, even lean wild game does contain fat.
 Organs, brains, and marrow are extremely fatty.
-Our brains grew.
-And when we figured out fire about 400,000 years ago, the road to jumbo brain was paved.
-We spread and evolved into numerous human species, of which only sapiens remain.
 I feel the future success of our species relies in part on improvements in our diet.
 If not, we might slowly be replaced by Homo rotundus.

 Surrounding every single cell in our bodies (a staggering 37 trillion cells) is a lipid bilayer—two separate layers of fat linked with other molecules.
 Historically, this layer was thought to confer only structure to its cellular owner.
 Now, numerous functional roles of this bilayer are known, including forming a proper matrix for proteins, regulation of cell growth and cellular linking, and acting as receptors and channel pores, thus controlling the entry and exit of other molecules.
 The fat of the lipid bilayer is a combination of saturated and unsaturated fats.
 The ratio of these fats and their “health” (trans fats, oxidized fats) is of extreme importance to the vitality of the cell, and eventually the collective you.